dcgmechanics/PythonChat/README.md

 1) Server.py : It Is Basically LAN Chat Application Written In Python.
 2) Server_Log.py : It Is Base Version LAN Chat Application Written In Python With Log Features, Means All The Chats Will Be Saved as the LOG in the Hard Drive.
 3) Server_Multi.py : It Is Base Version LAN Chat Application Written In Python With Multi Threading Support For Better Performance.
+4) Client_TCP.py & Server_TCP.py is TCP Protocol Based Chat Program.
+With Good Features.
+In This Both The End Can Send & Recieve Message.

 That's All.